Users and organizations

 - Organization administrators can choose to grant regular users a permission to manage teams.
 In this case, the user with this permission can create new teams and delete existing ones, as well as manage team members — including team leaders — in any team in the organization.

 If you have APIs in 42Crunch Platform that should only be shared on a need-to-know basis and you have set up dedicated teams for sharing these APIs, consider carefully if you want to grant the permission to manage teams to any regular users.

 In both cases, organization administrators always have full control over all teams in their organization and their composition.

 Sharing APIs to teams

 In addition to sharing API collections with individual users, collections can also be shared with whole teams at one go.
 When you share an API collection, you can choose which team or users you want to share it with.
 You can also give different access rights to your collection for different groups, or even to different users in a team.

 Removing a team from the organization does not delete the user accounts of the team members, but it does remove their access to API collections shared with that specific team.

-Organization settings allow organization administrators to control certain high-level options throughout their organization to change or add to the default settings in 42Crunch Platform.
+System preferences (organization settings) allow organization administrators to control certain high-level options throughout their organization to change or add to the default settings in 42Crunch Platform.
 For example:

 - Organization administrators can switch the RSS feed on the platform landing page on or off.
 See Manage the RSS feed.